Several theories have emerged over the years, but the mystery of the boy in the box has remained unsolved for over 60 years.

 In 1957, a young muskrat hunter set out to check his traps, set near a park just north of Philadelphia.
 As he moved through the brush, he found a small cardboard box, lying discarded on the ground.
-Inside was the body of a boy, naked, but wrapped in a plaid blanket.
+Inside was the naked body of a boy, wrapped in a plaid blanket.
 Fearing that the police would confiscate his traps if he alerted them to the box, the young hunter ignored it, and resumed hunting.

-Several days later, a college student driving down the road noticed a bunny, running alongside the highway.
+Several days later, a college student driving down the road noticed a bunny running alongside the highway.
 The student knew there were traps in the area, and stopped to make sure the animal was safe.
 As he sifted through the underbrush searching for traps, he came across the box.
 Though he too feared interaction with the police, the student reported the body to them.

 Given that the boy was young, between three and seven years old, police were hopeful that he would be quickly identified.
 However, once they saw the body, their hopes were dashed.
 While people would surely be looking for a missing boy who was healthy, well cared for, and clearly loved, it was unlikely that they would be looking for a scrawny, dirty, malnourished one.
 Unfortunately, the boy in the box was just that.